krysseltillada/FBExportWebBasedSystem/README.md

 * fields (instance variables), local variables, objects should used lower camel case naming
 * for constants use CAPITALIZED naming
 * for declaring and defining setter and getter methods of a class please start with a set'ClassName'()
+* for declaring interface start with I prefix ex: IPayment
+* for implementing an interface name that class with a suffix Impl ex: StudentPaymentImpl